top of page

 Director of Finance & Operations

-This year marks Kelly’s 35 years of service in the Mon Valley with the MVA/MVAF.
-In her role, Kelly oversees the industrial park’s maintenance, Town-to-Town Mini Grant Program, MVAF Business Creation and Sustainability Loan Fund, Business Resource Center, event planning, as well as the financial administration of both organizations.
+Kelly Jo Ellin has been servicing the Mid Mon Valley with the MVA/MVAF for over 35 years.
+In her role, Kelly oversees the industrial park’s maintenance, Town-2-Town Mini Grant Program, Business Resource Center, event planning, as well as the financial administration of both organizations.

 kellin@monvalleyalliance.org